-Adam’s Apple – The cartilaginous laryngeal prominence in males is believed to be so named because, in ancient times, it was supposedly thought to be a piece of forbidden fruit caught in Adam’s throat.
-There are conflicting arguments however, with the main counter-argument being that it is simply a mistranslation from another language.
+Adam’s Apple: The cartilaginous laryngeal prominence in males is believed to be so named because, in ancient times, it was thought to be a piece of forbidden fruit caught in Adam’s throat.
+The main argument is that it is simply a mistranslation from another language.

-Capillary – Derived from the Latin word ‘capillaris,’ which means “relating to the hair or any structure as fine as a hair”.
+Capillary: This work derives from the Latin word “capillaris,” meaning “relating to the hair or any structure as fine as a hair.”
 Early anatomists thought capillaries looked hair-like.

-Fibula– The fibula derives its name from Latin fibulae.
-In Latin, a fibulae is a brooch that works similar to the modern day safety pin.
-A fibulae was used to fasten fabrics together, such as when wearing a tunic or toga.
-The bones of the lower leg together resemble a safety pin with the fibula making up the ‘pin’ part.
+Fibula: The fibula derives its name from the Latin word “fibulae.”
+In Latin, a fibulae is a brooch similar to the modern day safety pin.
+A fibulae fastened fabrics together, such as when wearing a tunic or toga.
+The bones of the lower leg resemble a safety pin with the fibula making up the “pin” part.

-Hamstring– When the thighs of pigs (hams) were hung by butchers, they were hung by hooks through the rope-like (or ‘string’-like) tendons of these muscles.
-Hence the term, ‘ham+string’
+Hamstring: When butchers hung the thighs of pigs (hams), the meat was hung by hooks through the rope-like (or string-like) tendons of these muscles.
+Hence the term, “ham+string.”

-Iris– The colored part of the eye is named after Iris, the goddess of the rainbow in Greek mythology.
-The color of the iris in people can be one or more of many different colors.
+Iris: The colored part of the eye is named after Iris, the goddess of the rainbow in Greek mythology.
+The color of the iris in people can be one or more colors.

-Pineal gland– The pineal gland, the small melatonin and serotonin-producing gland near the center of the brain, is so named because it’s shape is similar to that of a pine cone.
+Pineal gland: The pineal gland, the small melatonin and serotonin-producing gland near the center of the brain, is named for its shape being similar to a pine cone.

-Sartorius – The sartorius is the longest muscle in the body and is activated most when you sit cross-legged.
-As a result of the position that activates it, the muscle was named ‘sartorius’, which is Latin for Tailor.
-Tailors used to sit cross-legged when pinning hems.
+Sartorius: The sartorius is the longest muscle in the body.
+It activates the most when you sit crosslegged.
+As a result of the position activating it, the muscle was named “sartorius,” which is Latin for “tailor.”
+Tailors used to sit crosslegged when pinning hems.

-Sesamoid – A sesamoid is a naturally occurring bone that is embedded in a tendon.
-The term ‘sesamoid’ was derived in the late 17th century from the word ‘sesame’.
-Sesamoid bones are often quite small and early anatomists felt they looked like sesame seeds within tendons.
+Sesamoid: A sesamoid is a naturally occurring bone embedded in a tendon.
+The term “sesamoid” was derived in the late 17th century from the word “sesame.”
+Sesamoid bones are often quite small, and early anatomists thought they looked like sesame seeds within tendons.
 The patella is the largest example of this in the human body.

-Sole – Though you may think that the sole of the foot is named after the fish, it is actually the reverse.
-The fish is so named because it’s shape is similar to that of the bottom of the human foot.
-The sole of the foot is actually derived from the Latin solum, meaning “bottom”.
+Sole: Though you may think that the sole of the foot is named after the fish, it is actually the reverse.
+The fish is named for its similar shape to the bottom of the human foot.
+The sole of the foot is aderived from the Latin word “solum,” meaning “bottom.”

-Uvula – The dangly bit that hangs at the back of your throat is called the uvula, which means ‘little grape’ in Latin.
-It does indeed look a bit like a grape, don’t you think?
+Uvula: The dangly bit that hangs at the back of your throat is called the uvula, which means “little grape” in Latin.
+It looks a bit like a grape, don’t you think?